davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-sound-of-silence-jan-5-2026.md

 ---
-title: Cartooned a woman in seasonally appropriate clothing depressing eerybody at a party.
+title: Cartooned a woman in seasonally appropriate clothing depressing everybody at a party.
 date: 2026-01-05T00:00:00
 excerpt: Fools, said I, you do not know.
 summary: Fools, said I, you do not know.